Skip to main content

 WaterSure is worth knowing about if you’re on a meter and your usage is high for reasons you can’t help.
 To qualify, you need to be receiving certain benefits (Universal Credit, Income Support, JSA, ESA, Pension Credit, Working Tax Credit, Child Tax Credit, or Housing Benefit) and either have three or more children under 19 at home or a medical condition that means you need extra water.

 What it does is cap your bill at the average for your area, even if you use more than that.
-For families with high water needs, this can save a significant amount.
+For families with high water needs, this can save a significant amount, potentially hundreds of pounds a year.
 You’ll need to reapply each year, but it’s worth the paperwork.
+We’ve covered the full eligibility criteria in our WaterSure guide.

 And if you’re on a low income, it’s really worth checking what support your company offers.
 Social tariffs can cut bills by 50% or more, and WaterSure can cap them.
 We’ve covered this in detail in our water bill help guide.

 Tell your supplier your move date.
 If you’re on a meter, take a final reading.
 They’ll send a closing bill for the old place.
 At the new address, you’ll need to contact whoever supplies that area (it might be a different company) and set up a new account.
-Check what band your new property falls in too - it might be quite different from what you’re used to.
+Check what band your new property falls in too, it might be quite different from what you’re used to, especially if you’re moving between regions with different water companies.